freifeld/cpabDiffeo/README.md

 #    tw = example(scale_value=100.0,base=[4,4],nLevels=1) # OK
 #    tw = example(scale_value=300.0,base=[4,4],nLevels=1) # OK
 ```
-or from the terminal using the following script:
+or (in the 2D case) from the terminal using the following script:
 ```
 python cpa2d/TransformWrapper_example_cmdline.py   # This will just use default parameters)
 ```